Trusted by enterprise security teams

-We index leaked files from ransomware attacks so you can run full-text searches across all content.
-Search for your company name, employee names, or domain to find your data in vendor breach dumps.
+We index the full contents of leaked files from ransomware attacks and traditional breach dumps.
+Unsecured vendor databases that spill PII get indexed too.
+Search for your company name, employee names, or anything else that might appear in vendor breach data.
 We also scan infostealer channels for credentials linked to vendor domains you’re monitoring.

 Why Monitor Vendors With Breachsense?